Plant food requirements for your garden.

 Nitrogen.
 Nitrogen is obtainable in the form of chemical compounds, such as nitrate of soda, ammonium sulphate, calcium nitrate, and such strictly organic substances as blood, tankage, cottonseed meal, and soot.
 Pulverized sheep, hen, and rabbit manures are also often advocated for the same purpose.
 The strictly chemical compounds are very quickly available and should be applied lightly or in liquid form.
 The others are more slowly soluble and may be used in heavier doses.

 The first group may be applied at the rate of 1 pound to 100 square feet if in dry form, with the exception of the extremely strong synthetic nitrogen compounds which should be dissolved at the rate of 1 ounce to 7 gallons of water.
 Most others can be used at the rate of 1 ounce to 2 gallons of water.
 The organic substances may be used at 3 to 5 pounds per 100 square feet, one application being sufficient during the season, whereas the others (nitrate of soda, ammonium sulphate, and so on) need be applied several times during the season.
-All plant foods, particularly those of nitrogenous nature, should not come in direct contract with the foliage of the plants, as burning is likely to follow.
+All plant foods, particularly those of nitrogenous nature, should not come in direct contact with the foliage of the plants, as burning is likely to follow.
 This danger is reduced if the foliage is washed off immediately after the application.

 Phosphorus.
 We hear and read so much about bonemeal that many have come to believe that this is the only plant food which is safe and worth using.
 Its factor of safety cannot be denied, since it is almost impossible to overdose plants with it.
 The reason is not far to seek bonemeal is extremely slowly available, giving off its main constituent phosphorus only after a prolonged sojourn in the soil.
 We know, however, that phosphorus alone does not constitute a balanced ration, no more than the eating of fats alone can be construed as a scientific human diet.
 Bonemeal does contain a small amount of nitrogen.
 We find that where phosphorus is the limiting factor of growth, that is, where plants will languish without it, the use of superphosphate is to be preferred to bonemeal.
 It is more quickly available and is much cheaper.
 However, phosphorus is present in fairly high amounts in a balanced plant food, and additional applications may be needed only in specific instances.
 Phosphorus is also found in tankage and other slaughter house byproducts.
 The usual rate of phosphorus application is 5 pounds to 100 square feet.